merondun/puzzler/README.md

 <!-- TOC --><a name="installation"></a>
 ## Installation

-Currently, only a containerized release is supported because we shouldn't waste our time with software install.
+Currently, only a containerized release is supported because we shouldn't waste our time with software install and [apptainer](https://apptainer.org/docs/admin/main/installation.html) is obtainable without root.
 The singularity / apptainer `.sif` can be yanked with: `apptainer pull --arch amd64 library://merondun/default/puzzler:latest`

 The workhorse script `puzzler` is simply a check-point aware bash script.
 It can be submitted directly with slurm, e.g. `sbatch puzzler --sample Fungus --map samples.tsv`.

 For installation:

 1) Download the container `.sif`
-2) Download the `puzzler` shell script
+2) Download the `puzzler` shell script, ideally add to path (e.g. `chmod +x /path/puzzler; echo 'export PATH=$PATH:/path/puzzler' >> ~/.bashrc`)
 3) Modify your SLURM/HPC settings within the `puzzler` script, if necessary.

 ```